What Are Bone Spurs?

 Bone Spur Diagnosis

 Often, bone spurs are first evaluated by your regular doctor who will likely refer you to a specialist.
 You’ll probably need to see a rheumatologist or orthopedic doctor.
 Rheumatologists specialize in joint problems.
 Orthopedic doctors focus on the musculoskeletal system.
 Your doctor will feel the joint to check for a bump.
-He may also order an X-ray to help him to see the bone spur better.
+They may also order an X-ray to help them to see the bone spur better.

 Other tests your doctor can use to diagnose bone spurs include: